 Letters from Iwo Jima / Flags of Our Fathers

-It’s one thing to be an imaginary location, but to select Iceland to double for Japan, that’s inspired!
-Sandvik, located in the southeast peninsula, is perfectly located for a quick side trip during a visit to Reykjavik.
-And Clint Eastwood found black sand beaches there ideal for filming the dual tales of Flags of Our Fathers and Letters From Iwo Jima.
+It’s one thing to be an imaginary location, but selecting Iceland to double for Japan is inspired!
+Sandvik, located in the southeast peninsula, is ideally situated for a quick side trip during a visit to Reykjavik.
+And Clint Eastwood found black sand beaches ideal for filming the dual tales of Flags of Our Fathers and Letters From Iwo Jima.

 Game of Thrones

 With a title that includes “The Song of Ice and Fire”, it would be more of a surprise if Game of Thrones wasn’t filmed in Iceland.
-You could spend your entire visit in Iceland checking out all the locations.
-Thingvellir National Park, with its otherworldly landscapes, was perfect for the Land Beyond the Wall.
+You could spend your entire visit in Iceland, checking out all the locations.
+With its otherworldly landscapes, Thingvellir National Park was perfect for the Land Beyond the Wall.
 Fans will recognize Svínafellsjökull glacier, Grjótagjá geothermal pools, Skaftafell National Park, and so many more places.

 Avengers, Batman, Star Wars, and More!!

-This list is extremely short in comparison to how much filming happens here in Iceland!
-Watch the new Star Wars films and you may recognize our snowy, rolling, craggy, stunning landscapes.
+This list is extremely short compared to how much filming happens here in Iceland!
+Watch the new Star Wars films; you may recognize our snowy, rolling, craggy, stunning landscapes.
 Check out the “Crocodile” episode of Black Mirror, and you may see Lake Kleifarvatn.
-It was the imaginative Ice Palace on the Glacier Lagoon in western Iceland where all the action happened in Die Another Day that inspired the Icehotel in Sweden.
-And who would be surprised that the Avenger Thor’s Asgard home was inspired by Dettifoss Waterfall!
+The imaginative Ice Palace on the Glacier Lagoon in western Iceland, where all the action happened in Die Another Day, inspired the Icehotel in Sweden.
+And who would be surprised that Dettifoss Waterfall inspired the Avenger Thor’s Asgard home?
+Some shots from Captain America Civil War and Doctor Strange in the Multiverse of Madness were also in Iceland!
 And we haven’t even talked about the music videos (And it’s not all Björk and Sigur Rós!).